This “Magic Basket” Solves Two Common Problems for My Family

 Step 1: Pack it up, put it away.

-I grab a basket I keep for just this purpose and I pick up all the stuff the kids have left out.
+I grab a basket I keep for just this purpose, and I pick up all the stuff the kids have left out.
 Unlike when I use the laundry basket method for myself, I don’t have to do the worst part: putting everything away.
 Instead, the basket goes back in the closet, out of sight.
+If you don’t have enough space to store it in a closet, a Magic Basket can also live right out in the open.

 Addressing kid clutter quickly and easily is one part of the magic of the Magic Basket.
 Even if putting them in the basket isn’t part of a big cleanup, having a designated spot for small pieces prevents them from getting lost.
 Furthermore, I’m happy because I get a clutter-free space without having to invest much time or energy.
 We all know what a difference a happy mama makes in the atmosphere of the whole household!